The headline screams loud, “Social Media Domination!”

 Still others may say their reasons are to “express my views.”
 I suppose that makes some sense.
 I wonder though, if you choose this venue because no one really cares about those views in the flesh and blood world.
 Write an awkward quote penned by you—or worse, steal something from a buzzword poet and call it your “inspiration.”

-I’ve ranted my piece.
+OK, I’ve ranted my piece.
 Made light of Facebook and certainly myself.
-I too participate in the hubbub, and despite the negatives, find it a refreshing and simple means to shrink our world to a smaller neighborhood.
+I too, participate in the hubbub, and despite the negatives, find it a refreshing and simple means to shrink our world to a smaller neighborhood.

-So—next time I write a thought or muse on my wall, you have every right to pummel it with thoughts of how you really feel or you can be extra nice and say it is cute and clever.
+So—next time I write a thought or muse on my timeline, you have every right to pummel it with thoughts of how you really feel or you can be extra nice and say it is cute and clever.
 Just don’t ignore me.
-Several hundred friends who don’t pay attention to something I took so much thought to say…. blah, blah, blah…well, that’s another blog…
+Several hundred friends who don’t pay attention to something I took so much thought to say….